trufflesuite/drizzle-utils/packages/new-block-stream/README.md

 ### createNewBlock$

-Creates an RxJS stream that will monitor the blockchain for new blocks.
+Creates an RxJS observable that will monitor the blockchain for new blocks.
 Supports both subscriptions and polling.

 #### Parameters